chuckremes/ttk-etrade/README.md

 * Orders Module = 17,800 / hour or 4.9 / second
 * Users Module = 35,600 / hour or 9.8 / second

 They note that Options Chains use the Markets module so downloading lots of chains repeatedly can rapidly consume the quota.
 Each OptionPair associated with a strike in an option chain is considered as 2 quote requests.
 So downloading a chain with 50 strikes for CallPut will consume 100 quote requests for that hour.
 Downloading many chains repeatedly can rapidly consume the whole 140k hourly limit.
+On 2022/01/15 I confirmed with ETrade API support that the Markets Module limit is 140k quotes per hour.
+It has nothing to do with request count since when a single request contains _N_ symbols then it consumes _N_ quotes from the 140k limit.
+They did not clarify if this is true for other Modules, e.g. if a large Portfolio with 100 positions counts as 100 messages consumed from the Accounts Module.

 It is best to download the chains once and cache them.
 In this system, the `OptionPair` is converted to an